 Revisions to the Standards or the Model – Significant.
 If the Commission makes significant changes to any existing standards and/or adopts new standards so that a model already determined to be acceptable is still in compliance with some, but not necessarily all of the standards, then the modeling organization will inform the Commission in writing as to whether it believes it is still in compliance with the standards that have been substantially revised or are new.
 If an existing modeling organization makes significant changes to the version of the model previously accepted by the Commission, then at the

 time it notifies the Commission that it is ready to have its model reviewed for acceptability, the modeling organization shall notify the Commission in writing of the change(s) and describe the magnitude of the change(s).
 The Commission will then meet and review the modeling organization’s notification and any other documentation provided and determine whether the model is acceptable for an additional two years or whether an on-site review by the Professional Team is warranted or whether an on-site review is not necessary but that additional documentation must be provided which will then be reviewed at a Commission meeting.
-The Commission will not review changes made to a previously accepted version of a model at any time other than after the next November 15 notification date.
+The Commission will not review changes made to a previously accepted version of a model at any time other than after the next April 1 or November 1 notification date.

 The modeling organization shall notify the Chair of the Commission in writing, as soon as possible, of any unusual situations that may impact the model submission.